 To continue with the design example, assume that the user has an ambient temperature of 70°C and wishes to estimate the required copper area to keep the device junction temperature below 125°C, at full load.
-From the curves in $\pm 222 \times 8.2.3$, an efficiency of about 92% was found at an input voltage of 48 V with output of 12 V with 1.75-A load.
-The efficiency will be somewhat less at high junction temperatures, so an efficiency of approximately 90% is assumed.
-This gives a total loss of about 2.3 W. Subtracting out the conduction loss alone for the inductor and catch diode, the user arrives at a device dissipation of about 1.54 W. With this information, the user can calculate the required $R{\theta JA}$ of about 30°C/W. Based on \boxtimes 10-3, the required copper area is about 40 cm2 for a two-layer PCB.
+From the curves in Application Curves, an efficiency of about 92% was found at an input voltage of 48 V with output of 12 V with 1.75-A load.
+The efficiency is somewhat less at high junction temperatures, so an efficiency of approximately 90% is assumed, which gives a total loss of approximately 2.3 W. Subtracting out the conduction loss alone for the inductor and catch diode, the user arrives at a device dissipation of approximately 1.54 W. With this information, the user can calculate the required R0JA of about 30°C/W. Based on $\boxtimes$ 9-15, the required copper area is approximately 40 cm for a two-layer PCB.

-The engineer's best judgment is to be used if using a lossy inductor, diode, or both in the application, as their large losses can contribute to localized heating of the component, as well, the nearby regulator.
-As an example, biasing the Schottky diode (D{SW}) with 1.3-A continuous current (average current for 1.75-A load current) results in approximately 10°C rise in the case temperature of the regulator.
-This should be "buffered" for in the ambient temperature used in the previous calculation.
-For more details on these calculations, please see the PCB Thermal Design Tips for Automotive DC/DC Converters Application Note.
+Engineering best judgment is to be used if using a lossy inductor, diode, or both, in the application, as their large losses can contribute to localized heating of the component, as well, the nearby regulator.
+As an example, biasing the Schottky diode ( $D{SW}$ ) with 1.3-A continuous current (average current for 1.75-A load current) results in approximately 10°C rise in the case temperature of the regulator, which must be "buffered" for in the ambient temperature used in the previous calculation.
+For more details on these calculations, please see the PCB Thermal Design Tips for Automotive DC/DC Converters application note.